FOUR CONFERENCES UNITE NATIONS FOR ONE PURPOSE

 The Nepali Scouts District Commissioner rallied young scouts, scout rovers, rangers and scoutmasters to discuss their responsibilities in terms of human rights.
 Nepal’s rich UNESCO World Heritage Sites were celebrated under the banner of UDHR Article #27, which includes the right to cultural diversity.

-The second conference was the three-day 7th Asia-Pacific Regional Conference in Taiwan, with Youth Delegates from Australia, Bangladesh, India, Malaysia, Nepal, Paraguay, Sri Lanka, USA, Vietnam and, of course, Taiwan.
+The second conference was the three-day 7th Asia-Pacific Regional Conference in Taiwan, Province of China, with Youth Delegates from Australia, Bangladesh, India, Malaysia, Nepal, Paraguay, Sri Lanka, USA and Vietnam.
 Speakers included government officials, educators and community leaders.
 The topic of bullying prevention was high on the agenda with lively discussions especially on the role of human rights education as a proven preventive measure.